-We seek to work collaboratively with entities in our jurisdiction to ensure their conduct and decision-making is lawful, reasonable and transparent.
+We strive to work collaboratively with AHPRA and the National Boards to ensure that their administrative processes are reasonable and transparent.

 We act independently and in the interest of public health and safety.